The Business Environment in Romania

 Tudor Precup, Senior Marketing Specialist, Fortech

 Romania has a difficult battle to fight for software outsourcing projects with neighboring countries like the Czech Republic Hungary, Poland, and even Turkey.
 While labor cost is still lower in Romania than in these countries, the existing gap might dwindle and even disappear in a few years.

-The availability of consistent state aid schemes will alleviate the wage raise issue, especially for large multinationals aiming at setting up big specialist centres in Bucharest and regional cities.
+The availability of consistent state aid schemes will alleviate the wage raise issue, especially for large multinationals aiming at setting up big specialist centers in Bucharest and regional cities.